-The very first sentence--"Essence determines itself as Ground"--lets us know that we are approaching the climax to Section One of Essence.
-As soon as Hegel, in the first observation on the Law of Ground, finishes his Critique of Laibniz's Law of Sufficient Ground, he develops, in Absolute Ground, all the essentials of Form and Essence, Form and Matter, Form and Content where it becomes quite clear that these cannot be separated; that Form and Matter "presuppose one enother" (Hegel II, p.
+The very first sentence-"Essence determines itself as Ground"--lets us know that we are approaching the climax to Section One of Essence.
+As soon as Hegel, in the first observation on the Law of Ground, finishes his Critique of Leibniz's Law of Sufficient Ground, he develops, in Absolute Ground, all the essentials of Form and Essence, Form and Matter, Form and Coutent where it becomes quite clear that these cannot be separated; that Form and Matter "presuppose one another" (Hegel II, p.
 79) and Content is the "unity" of Form and Matter. (p.
-82) And as we move from Absolute to Determined Ground and approach Complete Ground, it becomes quite clear that manifoldness or content-doterminations could be used indiscriminately so that you could cite something as much for as against something, which is exactly what Socrates correctly argued against as Sophistry, because, of course, such conclusions do not exhaust the thing-in-itself in the sense of a "grasp of the connection of things which contain them all."
+82) And as we move from Absolute to Determined Ground and approach Complete Ground, it becomes quite clear that manifoldness or content-determinations could be used indiscriminately so that you could cite something as much for as against something, which is exactly that Socrates correctly argued against as Sophistry, because, of course, such conclusions do not exhaust the thing-in-itself in the sense of a "grasp of the connection of things which contain them all."

-It is at this point that we reach the transition from Ground to Condition, which moves Lenin to say, "brilliant: all-world, all-sided living connection of everything with everything else, and of the reflection of this connection-materialistisch auf den Kopf gestellter Hegel--in the concept of man, which must be so polished, so broken-in, flexible, mobile, relative, mutually-tied-in, united in opposition, as to embrace the world.
+It is at this point that we reach the transition from Ground to Condition, which moves Lenin to say, "brilliant: all-world, all-sided living connection of everything with everything else, and of the reflection of this connection-materi-alistisch auf den Kopf gestellter Hegel--in the concept of man, which must be so polished, so broken-in, flexible, mobile, relative, mutually-tied-in, united in opposition, as to embrace the world.
 The continuation of the work of Hegel and Marx must consist in the dialectical working out of the history of human thought, science and technique."
 And at the same spot, Lenin re-thinks Marx's Capital, thus: "And a 'purely logical' working out?
 Das fällt zusammen.
 It must coincide as does induction and deduction in Capital."

 We have now reached the third subsection of Ground--Condition, which could be defined as History.
 In 1950, G. wrote quite a good letter on that subsection, but J. was no help whatsoever; indeed, he could never develop the strong point of G. on Philosophy.
-But we can gain something by quoting her letter at this point: "The essence of H's argument is this: It is necessary to get rid of the concept of Ground as a substratum, but when you get rid of this concept of something behind the immediate you have not by any means gotten rid of the fact that the immediate is the result of a MEDIATING process.
-It is the self-mediating, self-repelling, self-transcending relation of Ground which externalizes itself in the immediate existent.
-Hence the relentless phrasing and re-phrasing of his thesis that 'The Fact Emerges Out of Ground.'"
+But we can gain something by quoting her letter at this point: "The essence of H's argument is this: It is necessary to get rid of the concept of Ground as a substratum, but when you get rid of this concept of something behind is the result of a MEDIATING process.
+It is the self-mediating, self-repelling, self-transcending relation of Ground which externalizes itself in the immediate Fact Emerges Out of Ground.""

 The exact statement from Hegel reads: "When all the Conditions of a Fact are present, it enters into Existence.
 The Fact is before it exists..." (p.
 105) Now at this point, Lenin wrote: "Very good!
 What has the Absolute Idea and Idealism to find here?
 Remarkable, this 'derivation' of Existence."
-We may be bold enough to answer the question, or better still, recognize that Lenin answered his swn question when he reached the last part of Hegel precisely on the Absolute Idea, and thereupon noted: (1) That one must read the whole of the Logic to understand Capital; (2) that man's cognition not only reflects the world, but "creates" it; (3) and noted in his conclusions that there was more sense in Idealism than in vulgar materialism, which made him so anxious to try to get the Encyclopedia Granat to return his essay on Marx, so that he could expand the section on dialectics.
+We may be bold enough to answer the question, or better still, recognize that Lenin answered his own question when he reached the last part of Hegel precisely on the Absolute Idea, and thereupon noted: (1) That one must read the whole of the Logic to understand Capital; (2) that man's cognition not only reflects the world, but "creates" it; (3) and noted in his conclusions that there was more sense in Idealism than in wulgar materialism, which made him so anxious to try to get the Encyclopedia tics.